Enable Controlled folder access

 Open the Windows Defender Security Center by clicking the shield icon in the task bar or searching the start menu for Defender.

-Click the Virus & threat protection tile (or the shield icon on the left menu bar) and then the Virus & threat protection settings label:
+Click the Virus & threat protection tile (or the shield icon on the left menu bar) and then click Ransomware protection.

-Set the switch for the feature to On
+Set the switch for Controlled folder access to On.

 Use Group Policy to enable Controlled folder access